StevenLong/DataRepresentationAndQueryingProject2015/README.md

   Integer | total | the number of enrolments for this institute under the requested field (in this case Honours Bachelor Degrees) |

-  Using the URL: *http://heastats.com/gmit/totals* will return the enrolment number totals and sub totals for the selected institute (in this case GMIT).
+  Using the URL: *http://heastats.com/gmit/totals* will return the enrolment number totals and subtotals for the selected institute (in this case GMIT).
 The response to this would look like:

           ```json
           [{"Type": "FETAC", "Total Male": 193, "Total Female": 18, "Total Enrolments": 211}, {"Type": "Undergraduate Total", "Total Male": 3640, ...}, {...}, ...]